simonerom/depin-ai-demo/README.md

 ## Description

 The AI model is designed to predict whether a user is walking or running.
-It operates under the assumption that the user wears "smart shoes" equipped with two smart sensors connected via bluetooth to each other and to a mobile app.
-As the user walks, the main sensor measures the vertical force exerted by the feets, and record the interval in milliseconds between two consecutive steps.
-It then calculates average values across several steps and sends this information to the mobile app that in turn sends it to the W3bstream project.
-The W3bstream network 'proves' whether the user is currently walking or running through AI prediction and sends the proof to the project's contract.
+It operates under the assumption that the user wears 'smart shoes' equipped with two smart sensors.
+These sensors are connected via Bluetooth to each other and to a mobile app.
+As the user walks, the main sensor measures the vertical force exerted by the feet and records the interval in milliseconds between two consecutive steps.
+It then calculates average values across several steps and sends this information to the mobile app, which in turn sends it to the W3bstream project.
+The W3bstream network 'proves' whether the user is currently walking or running through AI prediction and sends the proof to the project's contract for tokenization.

 ## Requirements